-Course title & Code Credit di course stributio U J Pre-requisite c the course Lecture Practical/ Practice Industrial Relations (DSE 1) 4 3 1 0 Class XII None
+Course title & Code Pre-requisite the course of Lecture Practical/ Practice Industrial Relations (DSE 1) 4 3 1 0 Class XII None

 - To acquaint learners with concepts of industrial relations and related acts in Indian context. - To familiarise the learners with the implications of law in the industrial environment.